-The 2019-20 school year is Laurie Burckhardt’s seventh year as part of the Pardes family.
-She’s been a professional educator for 24 years.
-Mrs. Burckhardt teaches middle school classes, including 6th Grade Earth Science, 7th and 8th Grade Pre-Algebra, and electives.
-She also serves as an advisor and is the 6th Grade Dean.
+The 2020-21 school year is Laurie Burckhardt’s eighth year as part of the Pardes family.
+She’s been a professional educator for over 20 years.
+Mrs. Burckhardt is the Middle School Coordinator and teaches middle school classes, including Earth Science, Pre-Algebra, and electives.
 Previously, she taught math, science, language arts, and general studies to fourth through ninth grade students in public schools, private schools, Jewish day schools, and tutoring centers in Illinois, Colorado, and Arizona.
 In addition, she has run remedial, resource and gifted enrichment programs and served as a tutor and academic coach.
 Mrs. Burckhardt’s undergraduate degree is in journalism and political science from the University of Arizona.
-She has a Master’s degree in education, is a licensed teacher in the state of Arizona, and has an endorsement in gifted education.
+She has a Master’s degree in teaching and holds an Arizona Highly Qualified teaching license with a gifted education endorsement.
 Her passion is teaching all types of learners and helping each child build knowledge and self-confidence while developing 21st-Century skills and a love of learning.
 Mrs. Burckhardt is a proud Pardes parent, too.
-Her son is currently in seventh grade at the school.
+Her son is currently in eighth grade at the school.

 Allison Clark, who teaches middle school math, is excited to be a member of the Pardes Middle School team.
-This is Ms. Clark’s second year at Pardes and twelfth year teaching.
-Prior to joining Pardes, Ms. Clark worked in Atlanta, GA for 4 years, taught Pre-K and first grade in Kuwait for 3 years, fourth grade in India for 2 years, and sixth grade math in a Phoenix public school.
-Ms. Clark graduated with a Bachelor of Science in Business Administration from Elon University.
+This is Miss Clark’s third year at Pardes and thirteenth year teaching.
+Prior to joining Pardes, Miss Clark worked in Atlanta, GA for 4 years, taught Pre-K and first grade in Kuwait for 3 years, fourth grade in India for 2 years, and sixth grade math in a Phoenix public school.
+Miss Clark graduated with a Bachelor of Science in Business Administration from Elon University.
 She also earned a Master’s of Art in Elementary Education from the University of Phoenix.
 In addition to her degrees, she holds an endorsement for middle school math.
-When Ms. Clark isn’t inspiring her students to love math, she enjoys watching hockey, playing card games, eating out, and going to the movies.
+When Miss Clark isn’t inspiring her students to love math, she enjoys watching hockey, playing card games, eating out, and going to the movies.

 Lisa D’Onofrio is thrilled to be returning to Pardes for her second year as our full time school nurse.
 Lisa comes to us with a wealth of experience in healthcare and a background in coronary intensive care, dermatology, and school nursing.
 Lisa holds a BA in Sociology and psychology from Caldwell, University in NJ and a Bachelor of Science in Nursing from Fairleigh Dickinson University.
 Most recently, she spent 8 years as the school nurse for Tesseract School grades 5-12, where she developed and implemented a comprehensive growth education curriculum.

-Jennifer Eckstein is excited to be in her twelfth year at Pardes and her eighteenth year of teaching.
+Jennifer Eckstein is excited to be in her thirteenth year at Pardes and her nineteenth year of teaching.
 She taught third and fourth grade in public schools for six years before coming to Pardes.
-She spent three years teaching second grade and eight years teaching third grade before moving into fifth this year.
+She spent three years teaching second grade, eight years teaching third grade, and is now in her second year of teaching fifth grade which she loves.
 Ms. Eckstein graduated from Chapman University with a degree in Criminal Justice and earned her post baccalaureate in Elementary Education from Grand Canyon University.
 Ms. Eckstein has had the privilege of attending both reading and writing institutes at Teachers College at Columbia University.
 She also has an endorsement in Structured English Immersion and is certified in the Collaborative Literacy Intervention Project (CLIP).
 When she is not at school, Ms. Eckstein can be found on the tennis court, with family and friends, or curled up with a good book.